Is It Covid-19 or Allergies or Asthma?

 Symptoms of Coronavirus (Covid-19):

-According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
-Coronavirus is spread through coughing, sneezing, and close personal contact.
+According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death.
+Covid-19 is spread through coughing, sneezing, and close personal contact.
 We recommend following the CDC guidelines and those of your local health department to prevent the spread of the virus.

 The following symptoms of Covid-19 may appear 2-14 days after exposure: